tanliangwei/Python-Data-Structures/Sorts/README.md

 # Sort Documentation

 ## Count Sort
 `countsort` takes in an list of integers and sorts it.
 If you wish to sort a list of objects **via a certain integer attribute**, you will need to supply a `key_function`.
-To keep things simple, there are only 3 parameters in which you can supply.
+To keep things simple, there are only 3 input parameters.

 1. `arr` - A list of the **objects/integers** which is to be sorted.
-2. `reverse` - `False` (ascending) by default.
+2. `reverse` - `False` by default.
 Determines the order of sorting. (*optional*)
 3. `key_function` - A function object for computing the key of the object supplied.
 Used when sorting objects.
 See below for example. (*optional*)

 **Basic use case:**